jvcleave/ofxImGui/README.md

  - Raspberry Pi
  - Linux Desktop

- Please note that using **ofxImGui in multiwindow OpenFrameworks applications is in testing phase**.
-For now, one ImGui instance is created per oF window, without any communication in between them (cross-docking won't work).
-Hopefully DearImGui will introduce something to handle «[multiple host viewports](https://github.com/ocornut/imgui/issues/3012)».

- Currently, **ofxImGui only works on GLFW-based openFrameworks applications**, this seems to become the new oF standard.
-Thus, the `RPI_LEGACY`, iOS and Vulkan implementations might be broken; as they've not yet been ported to the new ImGui backends.
-For non-GLFW windows, please use ofxImGui version `< 1.80`.
+ Currently, **ofxImGui has only be tested on GLFW-based openFrameworks applications**.
+Thus, the `RPI_LEGACY`, iOS, Android, Emscripten, and Vulkan implementations might be broken.
+They should be compatible but the GL pipeline setup and cpp includes remain to be tested; if you do so, please report back your findings.

 *Notes on Rpi support: Some combinations of Rpi and oF versions won't provide all GLSL versions.
 It's recommended to use the full KMS driver rather then the Legacy Broadcom one (very low FPS), but they both work.
 Tested with Raspbian Stretch.
 Also, if you start your application with a minimal desktop environment (using `startx ./bin/ofApp`), the imgui viewport features do not work correctly.*